zaman13/Brownian-dynamics-in-a-time-varying-force-field/README.md

 2. Zaman, Mohammad Asif, et al. "Microparticle transport along a planar electrode array using moving dielectrophoresis."
 Journal of Applied Physics 130.3 (2021): 034902.
 <a href = "https://doi.org/10.1063/5.0049126"> https://doi.org/10.1063/5.0049126 </a>

+## Acknowledgement
+ This work was partially supported by the National Institute of Health (NIH) Grant R01GM138716 and 5R21HG009758.